 Panguitch and Red Canyon

 Traveling from west to east, you will begin your foray in the little town of Panguitch.
 A historically-rich village that is steeped in the weather-beaten charm of the wild west, Panguitch is the place to stock up on provisions, throw back a drink at an authentic saloon, or embark on a historical walking tour.

-Turn up your favorite tunes and prepare to be amazed as the pillars, pinnacles, and spires that stretch out for miles offer jaw-dropping spectacles around every bend.
-The performance continues for miles and miles, but the red rocks will entice you to get a closer look before you’re too far into your journey.
+Turn up your favorite tunes and prepare to be amazed at the pillars, pinnacles, and spires that stretch out for miles and offer jaw-dropping spectacles around every bend.
+The performance continues for miles, but the red rocks will entice you to get a closer look before you’re too far into your journey.

 You might want to take a leisurely stroll on the Pink Ledges Trail.
 It’s a short, interpretive hike from the visitor center that leads you through a conifer forest to the base of a red rock cliff.
 Don’t forget your camera – even the cliffs around the visitor center are stunning!

-Bryce Canyon National Park
+Welcome to Bryce Canyon National Park

 If you make a point of getting up before the sun, you can watch it rise over the hoodoos and bathe the canyon in a rainbow of colors.
 Then, before the campground comes to life and you head back down for your morning coffee, you will feel like you are the only one in the vast empty canyon, and you’ll embark on a life on the road, changed forever.